 Admission to the charging system would be managed by subscription and the estimated cost would be between 5-10.000 Icelandic Kr per month.
 For comparison 50 liters/ 13 gallons of gasoline cost 8900 Kr in Iceland today.
 Electricity would thus be significantly cheaper than buying gasoline for the average user per month, given that this estimate is accurate.
 Users that drive more than average would be billed accordingly and users that drive less would be refunded credits to their energy account.
 Users that charge their cars at home and do not use their cars often would therefore be able to save significantly.
 Furthermore maintenance is expected to be less expansive since an average diesel engine has approximately 1000 moving parts while a similar electric motor has four.
 Despite for lower operating costs electric cars are as of yet significantly more expensive than their fossil-fuel counterparts but this can be expected to change as production of them increases.

-A wide range of cars are and have been developed using electricity as there only energy source and a part of that selection can be found here.
+A wide range of cars are and have been developed using electricity as there only energy source.

 Electric motocross/dirt bikes have become a reality as well as the production of electric Skidoo’s/Snowmobiles can be expected to commence in a couple of years.